sagarsen2023/Style-Loom/README.md

 -> Customers can view the products and add them to the cart and wishlist.

 ## Stage 4:
 -> Create a fake checkout system...
+There the cart becomes empty

 ## Stage 5:
 -> Review thw basics and submit